Why You Shouldn't Make Your Child Color Within Your Lines

 Don't make your children color within your lines.

 Your child's playtime is for their imagination.

-Maybe you're stopping the way they're building their train and you're helping them build it the way you think it should be built because you think they're having a little trouble and you want to make it easier for them.
+Maybe you're stopping the way they're building a train and you're helping them build it the way you think it should be built because you think they're having a little trouble and you want to make it easier for them.

 That's making them color within your lines.

-That is inhibiting their learning through play.
+That is inhibiting the learning through play.